Emelieh21/brand-new-kettle-hack/setup_devices_relayr_cloud.md

-# Setting up a device in the relayr cloud
+# Setting Up a Device on the relayr Cloud

+## Introduction

 To make an interaction between Alexa/SlackBot and the kettle possible - we set up a device in the cloud to which both Alexa/SlackBot and the Edison Intel board can communicate.

 ![schema](assets/cloud.png)

-### Create a virtual "kettle" device on the Relayr cloud
+## Creating a "Virtual Kettle"

 We need to create a devide on the relayr cloud for Alexa/our SlackBot to send triggers to.
 This means: instead of a sensor sending data input to this device on the relayr dashboard - the data input will come from Alexa/our SlackBot.

-##### Step 1: Create a custom model
+### Step #1: Create a custom model

 Since it is not a real device - we set up a custom model.
 Login to your [relayr developer account](https://developer.relayr.io), go to the tab "models" on the left side.
 Click "add new model", click on the + sign in the "readings" box and enter the following: